dobikrisz/Kubernetes-Practice-Environment/ReadME.md

 gcloud compute ssh --project=PROJECT_ID --zone=ZONE jumpbox
 ```

- then configure a root user
+ then configure a root user.
+Root user is generally not best practice but the kubernetes-the-hard-way documentation recommends it as it would require considerable effort to set up a non-root user to work with our workflow, so we are exchanging security for convinience.
+In production environments it is advised to modify the setup, however.

-Create Root password
+Create Root password:

 ```
 sudo passwd root